 The Counseling Center provides short-term individual counseling.
 You and your Counselor will discuss the actual number of sessions necessary to address your concerns.
 If more than 5 individual therapy sessions are needed, the Counseling Center will file a claim with your health insurance company.

-Individual counseling sessions are usually scheduled weekly, every other week, or monthly.
+Individual counseling sessions are usually scheduled weekly, every other week, monthly or scheduled as needed.

 For a life threatening mental health emergency, call 911 or go to the nearest hospital emergency department.

 Outside of regular office hours, call the Counseling Center at 319-273-2676 and press 2 to speak to a crisis counselor.

 Married and unmarried students in traditional or non-traditional relationships may receive couples counseling when appropriate.
 In order to receive couples counseling, at least one member of the couple must be a UNI student who has paid the Mandatory Health Fee.

 GROUP THERAPY Call the Counseling Center at 273-2676 and ask to be connected to the therapist facilitating the group you are interested in.